Tsonic GitHub

 Why the docs separate this from first-party packages

-The current architecture has two distinct kinds of packages:
+The architecture has two distinct kinds of packages:

 • authored first-party source packages like @tsonic/js, @tsonic/nodejs, and @tsonic/express